SishaarRao/Tweet-at-Trump/README.md

 ``` Shell
 python3 main.py
 ```
-Note: Your account will only automatically tweet while the program is running, so set the @ account to your friend's, tell him to tweet while it's running, and see if the program tweets in response.
+Note: Your account will only automatically tweet while the program is running, so set the @ account to your friend's, tell them to tweet while it's running, and see if the program tweets in response.

 ## Deployment